Skip to main content

 Akua scales your compute automatically.
 When your workloads need more resources, Akua detects unschedulable pods and provisions a new server.
 When demand drops, idle servers are removed to save costs.

-Akua-managed (default)
+Akua-managed machines

-Bring your own key (BYOM)
+Bring your own cloud key

 1